 What is EdgeRouter X and why use it for VPNs?

 EdgeRouter X is a compact, affordable router with EdgeOS firmware that supports OpenVPN, IPsec, and where available WireGuard.
 It’s popular for home labs and small offices because it offers robust VPN capabilities with granular control.
+How to get your expressvpn refund a no nonsense guide and what to do next 2026

 Can EdgeRouter X act as both VPN client and server?